College of Engineering, Technology, and Architecture

 The electromechanical engineering technology (EMET) program is an ABET accredited, interdisciplinary and hands-on engineering technology program that incorporates elements of both electrical and mechanical systems.

 Contact Program Director Johanna Raphael for more information.

 About the Major

 The electromechanical engineering technology (EMET) program was created in response to an industrial need to hire engineering technology graduates with abilities across electrical and mechanical disciplines.
-Students that complete this program are prepared for careers in fields such as control systems, automation, manufacturing and Industry 4.0.
-As of January 2021, the program is one of 12 Bachelor of Science in Electromechanical Engineering Technology programs in the United States that has ABET accreditation.
-Additionally, as of January 2021, the program is one of 11 programs recognized by the Automation Federation in their Automation Industry Competency Model.
+You will be prepared for careers in fields such as control systems, automation, manufacturing, and Industry 4.0.

 About the Automation Minor